yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/12-graph-analysis/README.md

 })
 ```

-- Select two nodes with Ctrl+Click and click 'Run Shortest Path' to calculate the shortest path.
+- Select two nodes by holding Ctrl and click 'Run Shortest Path' to calculate the shortest path.
 If a path is found, the nodes on the path and the edges will be highlighted.
 The distance to the target node will be shown as a tooltip on the target node.

 Run Shortest Path